mtch99/Ballerz/README.md

         - [ ] Undo the last warning
         - [ ] Undo onNewNotification warning in Notifications repository
     - [x] Test with Dani
+    - [ ] Feed Item View
+        - [x] Organize Card
+        - [ ] Display day and month when the game is occur more than 6 days later
+        - [ ] Change the game item color to green on checkin

-    - [ ] Add place icon as header for FeedItem
+    - [x] Add place icon as header for FeedItem
     - [ ] Create a game
-        - [ ] Fix PickPlaceScreen Header
+        - [x] Fix PickPlaceScreen Header

     - [ ] FriendPlaying Notification
     - [ ] Checkin
         - [ ] Popup after checkin